 Minimizes Pressure Ulcers

-This metric is is a measure of the percentage of long-term care patients who have new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a reliable barometer of nursing care quality.
+This tells you the percentage of long-term stay patients which are suffering from new or worsened pressure ulcers.
+We have found that pressure ulcers are a great barometer of nursing care quality.

 Minimizes Serious Falls

-This tells you the percent of residents who sustained a major fall.
-Falls leading to major injury are considered by many experts to be an indicator of the quality of nursing care .
-Falls leading to injury are routinely the result of poor nursing care.
+This is the percentage of residents that suffered from a major fall.
+Falls leading to serious injury are considered by many experts to be a barometer of the quality of nursing care .
+Major falls are often the result of poor nursing care.

 Minimizes Urinary Tract Infections